sunsgs/ha-pallone-sensor/README.md

 The sensor state will be the date UTC of the match.
 If no match for the team id provided will be found the state will have a state of "OFF"

+PLEASE USE https://github.com/sunsgs/ha-pallone-card to show the widget for the next match

 Within the sensor you will found attributes about the match:

 | ATTRIBUTE NAME | DESCRIPTION                                                                                       |